erikivanmelo/focusnote/README.md

 ### System Requirements

-- Windows 10/11, macOS 10.14+, or Linux
+- Windows 10/11 or Linux
 - 64-bit operating system
-- At least 200MB of free disk space
+- At least 500MB of free disk space

 ## 🛠️ For Developers